ChrisCzsSCHOOL/yaeger-tutorial/docs/interaction-with-hitboxes.md

 ![Edit](images/edit.png) Create a package `com.github.hanyaeger.tutorial.entities.swordfish`.
 In this package create a class `SwordFish` that extends `DynamicCompositeEntity`.
-Implement the methods, but leave them empty for now.
+Implement the methods, but leave them app for now.
 Delete the previous implementation of the swordfish and replace all usages with the new one.

 ## Another `setupEntities()`?